salemlf/hakubun/README.md

 - Username
 - Errors encountered
-- User actions in app (for example: how often user a page)
+- User actions in app (for example: how often user visits a page)

 The following information is **NOT** stored and I will never be able to access to it: